TA-Lib/ta-lib/README-DEVS.md

 (3) Push to the dev branch.

 (4) Wait up to one day for the "nightly dev" Github action to succeed.
-This will regenerate and test **all** the packages for **all** platforms.
+This will regenerate and test for **all** platforms.
 As needed, you can instead manually trig it.

 (5) Merge dev into main with "./scripts/merge.py".
 At this point, the main branch is the release candidate with all the assets under "dist" folder.

 (6) Wait up to one day for the "nightly main" Github action to succeed.
-This will perform a last check that all assets are OK.
+This will perform few more consistency checks.
 As needed, you can instead manually trig it.

-(7) Manually trig the "publish-step-1" Github action on main branch.
-This will create the tag, draft release and attach all assets from the dist/ directory.
+(7) Manually trig the "Release (step-1)" Github action on main branch.
+This will tag, generate a draft release and attach all assets from the dist/ directory.

-(8) Edit the draft Release notes on the Github website.
+(8) Optionally edit the draft "Release notes" on the Github website and verify that everything looks fine.

-(9) Manually trig "publish-step-2" Github action.
-This will make the release public.
+(9) Manually trig "Release (step 2)" Github action.
+This will make the release public, update the website and create a PR on homebrew-core.

-(10) Manually trig "publish-step-3".
-This will submit a PR to update homebrew for macOS users: https://github.com/Homebrew/homebrew-core/blob/30106807361198c58a395de65547694427adf229/Formula/t/ta-lib.rb
+(10) Verify that https://ta-lib.org/install reflects the new version.

+(11) Monitor that the PR on homebrew-core is working as expected.
+The following formula will eventually be updated (may take an hour): https://github.com/Homebrew/homebrew-core/blob/30106807361198c58a395de65547694427adf229/Formula/t/ta-lib.rb

+## I want to modify the code... should I care to rebuild the packages?
+No.

+Commit your source code changes in devs and... just let the Github action do all the repackaging for you.

+It may take up to one day for the CI to regenerate and test for **all** platforms.

+The rest of this section is only if you want to re-package locally.

+You can call the ```scripts/package.py``` to generate the packages for your hosting platform.

+You can test your packages with ```scripts/test-dist.py```.
+This verifies from a TA-Lib user perspective.
+Notably, this simulates a ta-lib-python user.

+Try to avoid pushing your generated packages to the TA-Lib repo, but do not worry if you do.
+As needed, they will get overwritten by the "nightly dev" CI.